rubymonsters/ruby-for-beginners/source/91-exercises_2/03-arrays_1.md

 p numbers
 ```

-So that you get the following output:
+... so that you get the following output:

 ```ruby
 [2, 4, 6]